MicrosoftDocs/azure-devops-docs/docs/package/install.md

 ::: moniker range="vsts"

-## Install Azure Artifacts in Azure DevOps Services
+## Install Artifacts in Azure DevOps Services

 The Azure Artifacts extension comes pre-installed from the Marketplace.
-If for some reason you do not see Azure Artifacts in your account, you can install it from the [Marketplace page for Azure Artifacts](https://marketplace.visualstudio.com/items?itemName=ms.feed).
+If for some reason you do not see Azure Artifacts in your organization, you can install it from the [Marketplace page for Azure Artifacts](https://marketplace.visualstudio.com/items?itemName=ms.feed).

 ::: moniker-end